-Because of its importance in the chemical and construction industry a study of the comparability of the measurement of Specific Surface Area was strongly requested by stakeholders of the participating

-NMIs/DIs.
-The key comparison on the determination of specific adsorption of N_2 or Kr on nonporous silicon dioxide at liquid nitrogen temperature has been organized to enable a traceable determination of the Specific Surface Area (BET) of non-porous particulate substances.
+Because of its importance in the chemical and construction industry a study of the comparability of the measurement of Specific Surface Area was strongly requested by stakeholders of the participating NMIs/DIs.
+The key comparison on the determination of specific adsorption of Ar on zeolite at liquid argon temperature was organized to enable a traceable determination of the Specific Surface Area (BET) of microporous substances.
 Five NMIs/DIs participated in this key comparison.
 All participants used the gas adsorption method.
-In general, very good agreement of the results has been observed.
-Validity of the procedure NMIs/DIs employed for the measurement of specific nitrogen and krypton adsorption at liquid nitrogen temperature to enable a determination of the BET specific surface area of non-porous particulate materials was confirmed.
+In general, very good agreement between the results was observed.
+The validity of the procedure NMIs/DIs employed for the measurement of specific nitrogen and krypton adsorption at liquid nitrogen temperature to enable a determination of the BET specific surface area of microprous particulate materials was confirmed.
+The final report was published in 2023 and, since then, 9 CMCs related to the study have been claimed in the KCDB.